Vergina: History

-Nevertheless, Aegae retained its role as the sacred city of the Macedonian kingdom, the site of the traditional cult centres, a royal palace and the royal tombs.
-For this reason it was here that Philip II was attending the wedding of his daughter Cleopatra to King Alexander of Epirus when he was murdered by one of his bodyguard in the theatre.
+Nevertheless, Aigai retained its role as the sacred city of the Macedonian kingdom, the site of the traditional cult centres, a royal palace and the royal tombs.
+For this reason it was here that Philip II was attending the wedding of his daughter Cleopatra to King Alexander of Epirus when he was murdered by one of his bodyguards in the theatre.

 His was the most lavish funeral ceremony of historic times held in Greece.
 Laid on an elaborate gold and ivory deathbed wearing his precious golden oak wreath, the king was surrendered, like a new Hercules, to the funeral pyre.

 The bitter struggles between the heirs of Alexander in the 3rd century adversely affected the city; in 276 BC Gallic mercenaries of Pyrrhus plundered many of the tombs.

 After the overthrow of the Macedonian kingdom by the Romans in 168 BC, both old and new capitals were destroyed, the walls pulled down and all buildings burned.
 In the 1st century AD, a landslide destroyed what had been rebuilt (excavations establish that parts were still inhabited then).

-In the 2nd to 5th centuries AD the population gradually moved down from the foothills of the Pierian range to the plain, and all that remained was a small settlement whose name alone Palatitsia (palace) indicated its former importance.
+In the 2nd to 5th centuries AD the population gradually moved from the foothills of the Pierian range to the plain, and all that remained was a small settlement whose name alone Palatitsia (palace) indicated its former importance.

 The modern settlement of Vergina was established in 1922, between two preexisting villages, "Kutlesh" (Κούτλες, Koútles) and "Barbes" (Μπάρμπες, Bármpes), formerly part of the Ottoman Beylik of Palatitsia.
 In the 19th century, both Kutlesh and Barbes were Greek villages in the Ber Kaza of the Ottoman Empire.
 Several inhabitants of the two villages took part in the Greek uprising of 1821.
 Alexander Sinve (Les Grecs de l'Empire Ottoman.
 Etude Statistique et Ethnographique) wrote in 1878 that 120 Greeks lived in Barbas.
 According to the statistics of Vasil Kanchov ("Macedonia.
 Ethnography and Statistics"), in 1900, 60 Greek Christians lived in Kutlesh and 50 in Barbes.
 The town of Vergina was settled in the course of the population exchange between Greece and Turkey following the Treaty of Lausanne, by Greek families from Asia Minor.
 The name "Vergina" was a suggestion by the metropolitan of Veroia, chosen from a legendary queen Vergina (Bergina), who was said to have ruled somewhere north of the Haliacmon and to have had her summer palace near Palatitsia.

 Vergina was a separate municipality from 1922 until 2011, when it was incorporated into Veroia.
 The population of Vergina municipality as of 2011 was 2,464, of whom 1,242 lived in Vergina proper.